Merrill P. Freeman Medals

 Qualifications include outstanding moral force of character.
 Additional factors which may be considered are: popularity, receipt of athletic awards, membership in organizations, service on committees and as officers.
 This is a medal award.

-After graduation, Ahmad will pursue a medical degree at the Mayo Clinic School of Medicine.
+After graduation, Nikita will pursue a law degree at the University of Pennsylvania with a Dean’s Fellow scholarship.

 Daniel Robert Wieland is graduating summa cum laude from the Honors College with a Bachelor of Science in biochemistry, molecular and cellular biology, and biomedical engineering with a minor in math.
 Born and raised in Tucson, Daniel always had his eyes set on medicine and research from an early age after witnessing the debilitating effects of disease on friends and family.
 Committed to health care and community betterment, he has applied himself extensively in his education, research and service.